NBA looking into alleged Sterling comments

 New York, NY (SportsNetwork.com) - The NBA has begun investigating an alleged audio recording of Los Angeles Clippers owner Donald Sterling that contained several racially charged remarks.

 The comments, alleged to have been made by Sterling to a woman believed to be his girlfriend, were released by TMZ.com on Friday.
 In the nearly 10-minute tape, the man speaking tells the woman he is bothered by her association with African Americans and directly asks her not to bring them to any Clippers games.

 According to TMZ, Sterling was particularly upset that the woman, named by the website as V. Stiviano, posted a picture on her Instagram account of her with Hall of Famer Magic Johnson .

 Stiviano is reported to be of both black and Mexican descent.

-"We are in the process of conducting a full investigation into the audio recording obtained by TMZ," NBA spokesman Mike Bass said in a statement.
+"We are in the process of conducting a full investigation into the audio recording obtained by TMZ," said NBA executive vice president of communications Mike Bass in a statement.
 "The remarks heard on the recording are disturbing and offensive, but at this time we have no further information."